dfelinto/blender-manual/manual/editors/drivers_editor.rst

 Main Region
 ===========

-The main view allows you to view and edit Driver F-curves.
+The main view allows you to view and edit Driver F-Curves.
-An F-curve has several key parts:
+An F-Curve has several key parts:

 Axes
    The curve defines the relationship between two properties: